Montgomery County reacts to late vaccine doses on first day of Phase 1B

 The state says due to limited federal distribution of the vaccine supply, all New Yorkers are encouraged to remain patients when scheduling appointments.
 The federal government is only releasing 300,000 vaccines per week to New York.
 As such, eligible New Yorkers should be prepared to receive an appointment date as far as 14 weeks in the future.

-You can click Here to determine eligibility and schedule appointments across the state.
+You can click the Am I Eligible tool to determine eligibility and schedule appointments across the state.

 For smaller counties like Montgomery County, they say they feel left in the dark.